mirceaulinic/mirceaulinic.github.io/_posts/2016-12-01-configuration-management-with-salt-and-napalm.md

 Using the function ```load_config``` from the [net module](https://docs.saltstack.com/en/develop/ref/modules/all/salt.modules.napalm_network.html#salt.modules.napalm_network.load_config) you can load static parts of configuration on the selected devices.

-Example - set a NTP server on all Arista devices (they are selecting using the grains we have discussed about last time):
+Example - set a NTP server on all Arista devices (they are selecting using the grains [we have discussed about last time: &para; Grains](https://mirceaulinic.net/2016-11-17-network-orchestration-with-salt-and-napalm/)):

 ```bash
 salt -G 'vendor:arista' net.load_config text='ntp server 172.17.17.1'
 ```

-Which will return the following output for each device matched:
+Which will return the following output for every device matched:

 ```bash
 $ sudo salt -G 'vendor:arista' net.load_config text='ntp server 172.17.17.1'